RealismusModding/realismusmodding.github.io/mods/seasons19/manual/gameplay/measuring.md

 ## Measurements

-The Wopstr can measure a number of things that were not available to the farmer before its introduction.
+The MT 9 can measure a number of things that were not available to the farmer before.

 #### Trees